Denmark's Saxo Bank launches social trading platform

 LONDON Denmark's Saxo Bank has launched a new social trading platform, becoming the first big financial institution to throw its weight behind social media-style investing.

-Social trading allows users to see and copy the trades of top-ranked rivals, follow their favorite traders, swap ideas and gauge the market mood through an online network.
+Social trading allows users to see and copy the trades of top-ranked rivals, follow their favourite traders, swap ideas and gauge the market mood through an online network.

 The concept has already gained traction, particularly among foreign-exchange traders, on sites such as eToro and Tradeo.

-Saxo Bank's TradingFloor.com makes trading as easy as buying a book from Amazon (AMZN.O), said Rune Bech, the bank's global head of digital media.
+Saxo Bank's TradingFloor.com makes trading as easy as buying a book from Amazon, said Rune Bech, the bank's global head of digital media.

 The pool of knowledge available to users could also help to improve performance, as well as combat the loneliness often felt by online investors, Bech added.